yufeizhao/yufeizhao.github.io/a34/index.md

 **Instructions.** You should hand in carefully written solutions to **exactly six problems** each week, at least four from the topics problem set based on the lecture.
 Do not hand in supplementary problems rated strictly less than [2]; these are too easy.

-You are encouraged to work on as many problems as you like, but please hand do not hand in more than six, as this creates extra work for the graders.
+You are encouraged to work on more problems for your own enjoyment, but they will not be graded.
 (Non-registered students should not hand in solutions.)

 _Late policy._ Late homework will not be accepted.